imuds/iMP/MATLAB/Matlab_readme.txt

 time step for each iteration (yr),
-OM degradation model (oxic only degradation if true; oxic and anoxic degradation if false), bioturbation mode ('fickian','nobio','labs' or 'turbo2' for Fickian-, no-, LABS- and homogeneous-mixing, respectively), and simulation name (which becomes the name of directory where results are stored).
+OM degradation model (oxic only degradation if true; oxic and anoxic degradation if false), bioturbation mode ('fickian','nobio','labs' or 'turbo2' for Fickian-, no-, LABS- and homogeneous-mixing, respectively), and simulation name (which becomes the name of directory where the results are stored).

-If one chooses to use input files to define boundary conditions (def_reading = true), values for cc_rain_flx_in, rainratio_in, dep_in, dt_in are not reflected in as they are read from input file (see, e.g., Examples 2-4 below)
+If one chooses to use input files to define boundary conditions (i.e. setting def_reading = true in caco3_main.m), values for cc_rain_flx_in, rainratio_in, dep_in, dt_in are not reflected in as they are read from input file (see, e.g., Examples 2-4 below)